pcdslab/specollate-page/index.md

 If you use our tool, please cite our work:
 `Place holder for citation`

-Learn about our lab and checkout different research projects we are working on lab web page
+Learn about our lab and check out different research projects we are working on, on our lab website:
 <https://saeedlab.cis.fiu.edu/>

 For questions, suggestions, or technical problems, contact: